You are here: American University School of International Service Master of Science in Development Management

 Federal loan and work study information for graduate students

 The difference between the MA in International Development (MAID) and the MS in Development Management (MSDM) is each degree’s focus on facilitating and managing change versus its focus on theories and definitions of international development.
-The MAID provides professional preparation in development politics, research, economics, and theories, while the MSDM—the only MS at SIS—provides applied and innovative management skills and requires a minimum of two years professional experience to apply.
+The MAID provides professional preparation in development politics, research, economics, and theories, while the MSDM—the only MS at SIS—provides applied and innovative management skills and requires a minimum of three years professional experience to apply.

 Both MAID and MSDM require the completion of a capstone project.
 MAID students may choose to pursue a Practicum in International Affairs, Thesis, or Substantial Research Project (SRP).
 MSDM students complete a 6-credit self-designed Management Practicum that gives students hands-on management experience in a real-world setting.